niekwit/CRISPR-tools/README.md

 The `crispr-pipeline.sh` can be permamently added to $PATH by adding the following line to `~/.bashrc`:
 > `export PATH=/home/path/to/CRISPR-tools:$PATH`

-To enable auto-completion of the CRISPR libraries with the `-l` flag, add the following line to `~/.bashrc`:
-> `source /path/to/CRISPR-tools/auto-complete.sh`

 ## Configuration:

-CRISPR libraries can be configured in the `config.yml` file (located in the `CRISPR-tools` folder), as follows:
+CRISPR libraries can be configured in the `library.yaml` file (located in the `CRISPR-tools` folder), as follows:
 ```
 bassik:
   fasta: "/home/niek/Documents/references/fasta/Human/Bassik-library/bassik_lib.fasta"